SHARP: Shared State Reduction for Efficient Matching of Sequential Patterns: Design

 \subsection{Pattern-Sharing Degree}

-The \emph{pattern-sharing degree} (PSD) is \sys's abstraction to capture how different patterns share state through overlapping sub-patterns.
-To this end, we design PSD expressive enough to consider the full space of pattern-sharing schemes.
-For $n$ patterns the number of all possible sharing combinations is $2^n$. \F\ref{fig:sharp_flow}a shows the space of sharing schemes for three patterns, {$P_1$}, {$P_2$} and {$P_3$}--eight possible combinations in different colors. \sys uses three bits to encode such a pace.
-For instance, \code{[111]} represents the state shared by all patterns (\ie the sharing degree is three), while \code{[011]} represents those only shared by {$P_1$} and {$P_2$} (\ie sharing degree of two).
-More generally, for $n$ patterns, \sys's PSD uses an $n$-bit vector to systematically encode the entire space of sharing schemes.
+The \emph{pattern-sharing degree} (PSD) is \sys's abstraction to capture how different patterns share the state through overlapping sub-patterns.
+We design PSD to be expressive enough to cover the full space of pattern-sharing schemes.
+For $n$ patterns the number of all possible sharing combinations is $2^n$ and \sys's PSD uses an $n$-bit vector to systematically encode the entire space of sharing schemes. \looseness=-1